aoterodelaroza/acpdb/README.md

 # acpdb

-ACPDB is a database (SQLite) interface program for the development of atom-centered potentials (ACPs).
+Acpdb is a database (SQLite) interface program for the development of atom-centered potentials (ACPs).

 | Section                                                                                                 | Keywords                                                                                                                                                                                                             |